eacabbi/eacabbi.github.io/index.md

 </details>
 <br>
 <a href="https://www.antoinebertheau.com/"> Bertheau, Antoine</a>, Acabbi, Edoardo M., <a href="https://sites.google.com/site/andreasgulyas/home"> Gulyas, Andreas </a>, <a href="https://stefano-lombardi.github.io/"> Lombardi, Stefano <a/>, <a href="https://www.bde.es/investigador/en/menu/people/research_staff_a/Barcelo__Cristina.html"> Barcelo, Cristina </a> and <a href="https://sites.google.com/site/raffaelesaggio/"> Saggio, Raffaele </a> (2021).
-<br> **The Costs of Job Loss Across Countries: Evidence and Explanations.**
+<br> **The Unequal Cost of Job Loss across Countries.** <a href="{{ site.url }}/docs/JobDisplacement_AcrossEurope.pdf" class="{{ site.pdf_icon }}" title="{{ site.pdf_title }}" id="icon"></a>

 <details>
 <summary><b> Abstract. </b></summary>

-This paper documents the consequences of job displacement across seven European countries.
-The analysis builds on a harmonized European matched employer-employee dataset that combines high-quality administrative registers from France, Austria, Denmark, Sweden, Spain, Italy, and Portugal spanning three decades (1990s-2010s).
-Event study estimates show that the earnings losses following a displacement event are vastly different across Europe.
-Workers in Denmark and Sweden suffer the lowest earnings losses (between 20% and 13% from the pre-displacement level), while workers in Italy, Spain and Portugal suffer the highest losses (up to 55%).
-We next investigate the role of changes in employer characteristics in explaining these vast cross-country differences.
-We find that moving from a high-paying to a lower paying employer explains a surprisingly similar share of the earnings losses across all European countries (between 50% and 70 %).
+We document the consequences of losing a job across countries using a harmonized research design.
+Workers in Denmark and Sweden experience the lowest earnings declines following job displacement, while workers in Italy, Spain, and Portugal experience losses three times as high.
+French and Austrian workers face earnings losses somewhere in-between.
+Key to these differences is that Southern European workers are less likely to find employment following displacement.
+Loss of employer-specific wage premiums accounts for 40% to 95% of within-country wage declines.
+The use of active labor market policies predicts a significant portion of the cross-country heterogeneity in earnings losses.

 </details>

 <br>
 <a href="https://sites.google.com/site/alessandrosforza87/home"> Sforza, Alessandro</a> and Acabbi, Edoardo M. (2021).
 <br> **Shocks and the organisation of the firm: who pays the bill?**  <a href="{{ site.url }}/docs/SA_mar21.pdf" class="{{ site.pdf_icon }}" title="{{ site.pdf_title }}" id="icon"></a>